Book #71787

 Attempted Murder of a Wife by Her Husband, Near Banbury, Oxfordshire

-Unrecorded Account of an Attempted Murder in Oxfordshire [Broadside].
+Unrecorded Oxfordshire Ephemera: A Graphic Mid-Victorian Murder Broadside [Broadside].
 [Murder].
 [Great Britain].
 Attempted Murder of a Wife by Her Husband, Near Banbury, Oxfordshire.
 Reading: Jones, Printer, [1849].
-14-1/2" x 10" broadside, triple-column text below headline and woodcut image of a man stabbing a woman flanked by six stanzas of verse.
-Light toning and edgewear, vertical and horizontal folds, the latter with early repair, fold line to lower right-hand corner, light foxing to margins, negligible faint dampstain to left-hand margin touching a bit of text. $3,850. * James Layton, under stress from financial distress, began to entertain paranoid delusions that his wife conspiring against him.
-This led him to shoot and stab her while they were on a walk near Banbury.
-Responding to the sounds and commotion, a group of men came to the scene and apprehended Layton.
-His wife later died of her injuries.
-The subsequent trial ended in a verdict of not guilty due to insanity.
-This appears to be an unrecorded broadside.
+14-1/2" x 10" (36.8 x 25.4 cm) broadside, triple-column text below headline and woodcut image of a man stabbing a woman flanked by six stanzas of verse.
+Light toning and edgewear, vertical and horizontal folds, the latter with early repair, fold line to lower right-hand corner, light foxing to margins, negligible faint dampstain to left-hand margin touching a bit of text.
+A remarkably well-preserved example of fragile Victorian street literature. $3,850. * A chilling primary account of the case of James Layton.
+Driven by financial ruin and paranoid delusions, Layton attacked his wife with both a pistol and a knife during a walk near Banbury.
+Despite the intervention of nearby laborers, the victim eventually succumbed to her wounds.
+The case is a significant example of mid-19th-century forensic psychiatry; Layton was ultimately found "not guilty by reason of insanity," reflecting the evolving legal treatment of mental illness in the Victorian era.
+This rare broadside appears to be unrecorded.
 No copies located on OCLC or Library Hub.
+Not at the British Library or the university of Oxford.

 Price: $3,850.00